oscar-cluster/oscar/_wikis/quick_start_guide_for_rhel.md

     `curl https://www.getpagespeed.com/files/centos6-epel-eol.repo --output /etc/yum.repos.d/epel.repo`
     * This Guide can also be used for a RHEL 7 or 8 install, but it is not tested.
     * OpenSUSE-15 is newly supported and still incomplete.
-1. Install AlmaLinux-8.x or CentOS-7.x or openSUSE-15.3 base server (+ X11 if you are working localy)
+1. Install AlmaLinux-8.x or CentOS-7.x or openSUSE-15.3 or Debian-10 or Debian-11 (or their Ubuntu equivalent) base server (+ X11 if you are working localy)
 1. Setup hostname, and network.
 1. Configure and enable the required repositories:
     * CentOS-7: